occopus/docs/sphinx/source/user-doc-createinfra.rst

   ``version``
     The version of the image to use, e.g. latest.
   ``username``
     The name of the admin user to create on the VM.
+Azure currently has the following restrictions on the username: must only contain letters, numbers, hyphens, and underscores and may not start with a hyphen or number, must not include reserved word, is between 1 and 64 characters long.
   ``password``
     The password for the admin user.
   ``vnet_name``